-Claremont Dental Institute performs every stage of the dental implant process at their Claremont, CA dentist office.
+Claremont Dental Institute performs every stage of the dental implant process at our Claremont, CA dentist office.
 This will save you the time and hassle traveling to multiple dentist offices and specialists.

 Consultation and Planning

 At your implant consultation, you and your dentist can discuss your concerns and they will be able to answer all your questions.
-Dr. Patel or Dr. Fountain will develop a customized treatment plan to map out every step of your implant process.
-They will determine how many implants and what kind you need as well as what type dental restoration will work best for you.
+Dr. Fountain will develop a customized treatment plan to map out every step of your implant process.
+He will determine how many implants and what kind you need, and what type of dental restoration will work best for you.

 This could include a bone graft for patients who do not have enough bone structure, gum disease treatment, or tooth extractions.
 If no pre-treatments are necessary, you can schedule your implant surgery.
 If you do require additional treatment first, this will extend the amount of time the whole dental implant process will take.

 Surgical Placement of the Dental Implants

-On the day of your surgery, Dr. Patel or Dr. Fountain will surgically place your dental implants in your jaw bone in the precise location determined during the planning phase.
+On the day of your surgery, Dr. Fountain will surgically place your dental implants in your jaw bone in the precise location determined during the planning phase.
 It typically takes about an hour to place a single implant.
 Multiple dental implants and more complex cases will take longer.
 Generally speaking, the more implant posts you need, the longer the surgery will take.